-Active engagement with portfolio companies is an important tool for building a climate-resilient portfolio.
+Active engagement with portfolio companies is an important tool for building a climate-resilient and sustainable portfolio.
 An external stewardship provider carries out the majority of the Fund's stewardship activities including voting and engagement.
-The stewardship provider seeks to ensure that our portfolio companies' strategies and actions are aligned to the goals of the Paris Agreement on Climate Change.
+Over the year, through our stewardship provider we were able to progress several engagement themes with our underlying companies with achievement of positive dialogue and key milestones; in themes such as circular economy and zero pollution, climate change, human & labour rights and investor protection and rights.
+In respect of climate change and the Trustee Board's specific objectives, the stewardship provider seeks to ensure that our portfolio companies' strategies and actions are aligned to the goals of the Paris Agreement on Climate Change.

 The Trustee recognises that working with others will be necessary for achieving their carbon reduction targets.
-Through Univest Company, the Trustee is involved with a number of collaborative initiatives including the UN Net Zero Asset Owners Initiative, the UN Principles of Responsible Investment, and the Institutional Investor Group for Climate Change.
+Through Univest Company, the Trustee is involved with a number of collaborative initiatives including the UN Net Zero Asset Owners Initiative

+(where we also collaboratively engage with managers), the UN Principles of Responsible Investment, and the Institutional Investor Group for Climate Change.

 The CIO also represents the Fund at the UK Occupational Pensions Stewardship Council meetings.
 Univest Company has also developed its Sustainable Investment Plan to complement the Trustee's approach to sustainability.